openstack-archive/sahara/doc/source/devref/image-gen.rst

 This CLI will automatically populate the set of available plugins and versions from the plugin set loaded in Sahara, and will show any plugin for which the image packing feature is available.
-The next sections of this guide will describe, first, how to modify an image packing specification for one of the plugins, and second, how to enable the image packing feature for new or existing plugins.
+The next sections of this guide will first describe how to modify an image packing specification for one of the plugins, and second, how to enable the image packing feature for new or existing plugins.